 These are just a few glimpses into the world of the residents of the fictional town of Cross River, Maryland, a largely black settlement founded in 1807 after the only successful slave revolt in the United States.
 Raw, edgy, and unrelenting yet infused with forgiveness, redemption, and humor, the stories in this collection explore characters suffering the quiet tragedies of everyday life and fighting for survival.

 In Insurrections, Rion Amilcar Scott’s lyrical prose authentically portrays individuals growing up and growing old in an African American community.
 Writing with a delivery and dialect that are intense and unapologetically current, Scott presents characters who dare to make their own choices—choices of kindness or cruelty—in the depths of darkness and hopelessness.
 Although Cross River’s residents may be halted or deterred in their search for fulfillment, their spirits remain resilient—always evolving and constantly moving.

-Rion Amilcar Scott teaches English at Bowie State University.
+Rion Amilcar Scott teaches English at The University of Maryland.
 He earned an MFA at George Mason University, where he won both the Mary Roberts Rinehart Award and a Completion Fellowship.
 His work has appeared in publications such as the Kenyon Review, Crab Orchard Review, PANK, The Rumpus, Fiction International, the Washington City Paper, The Toast, and Confrontation.